johanneslatzel/Chess-App/docs/index.md

 This is the main documentation of "Chess App".
+Refer to "chessapp" for the code documentation.